panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 ### 1.1.
 Downloading and Installing VirtualBox

 There are two terms we will use very often in this chapter, host system (or simply host) and guest system (or simply guest).
 The host system is the operating system comes with your personal computer.
-Throughout this chapter, the host we refer to is Mac OS X.
+Throughout this chapter, the host we refer to is Mac OS X. A guest system is the operating system installed on a VM.

 ### 1.1.
 Downloading and Installing Ubuntu